jfree/jekyll-now/_posts/2020-11-21-jfreechart-and-opencsv.md

 The comments in the source code describe what each section of the code is doing, starting with reading the CSV file (using OpenCSV), creating a dataset for JFreeChart, configuring the chart instance, then rendering the chart as both a PNG image file and a Scalable Vector Graphics (SVG) file.

-Now that everything is in place, we can use Maven to build our application:
+Now that everything is in place, we can use Maven to build our application.
+Switch back to the working directory, the location of the `pom.xml` file and type the following command to trigger a Maven build:

     $ mvn clean package

-And finally we can run our application using Java and specifying the module path and module to run:
+Assuming this worked without errors, we can run our application using Java (specifying the module path and module to run) as follows:

     $ java --module-path target/jfreechart-csv-demo-1.0.jar:target/dependency -m opencsvdemo